Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 If you look to your right, standing in front of the toll house on the AS-375, a few meters along, you can see a Roman league marker, below the supporting wall of the Roman road above.
 It is along the bend in the road by a red brick building.
 It may be covered in bramble, so look closely.

-You can click here to see a photo of the league marker in Portazgo and learn more about the history of this area.
+You can click here to learn more about the history of this area.

-Turn Right on Path to Begin the Roman RoadTurn Right on Path to Begin the Roman Road
+Turn Right on Path to Begin the Roman RoadTurn Right onto Path to Begin the Roman Road

 Farther along, the trail widens, and rocks lining the path on each side tells the tale of the established Roman road.